 He created whole scenes, and I admit that I was pleasantly surprised.
 I had never seen this aspect of his creativity, and decided to lean into it.

-Creative Learning Activities for Preschoolers
+Creative Preschool Activities

 When it looked like my son’s regular summer camp wouldn’t happen, I started to think about alternative plans for camp, too.
 I never considered myself a particularly creative mom (Pinterest makes me break out into hives).

 I thought about what his day camp did last year, and decided to start with a list of possible weekly themes, including: space, National Parks/camping, ocean life, circus, dinosaurs, Disney, and colors.